<rss version="2.0"

 Go straight to a “waiting room” until their team admin assigns them a streamer role

-Once new role is found, user is notified and has streaming access for his team
+Once new role is found, user has streaming access for his team

 &#60;img width="6144" height="3288" width_o="6144" height_o="3288" data-src="https://freight.cargo.site/t/original/i/1b82045cfb3a1b76d61839d0ecc467fbe3127d04956f833124dcccc4084c2802/Fast-Follows.png" data-mid="203110172" border="0" src="https://freight.cargo.site/w/1000/i/1b82045cfb3a1b76d61839d0ecc467fbe3127d04956f833124dcccc4084c2802/Fast-Follows.png" /&#62;